einbahnstrasse/MHL-Data-Sonification/resources.md

 **pip** is the standard package manager for the Python language, allowing you to easily install code packages and modules from an extensive library.
 We'll be using a variety of these to faciliate mathetmatics, machine learning, audio analysis, and visualization.

-mac0S comes bundled with Python 2.7, where Windows machines do not have Python installed by default.
+mac0S comes bundled with Python 2.7, whereas Windows machines do not have Python installed by default.
 We will be using **Python3** in this class along with **pip3**, and they must be installed separately.
 Follow the link below to make these installations, and be sure to choose the most recent versions of Python 3 and pip3!

 ### Install